netlify/markdown-to-sanity/bin/blogs/2021-03-11-netlify-build-plugin-of-the-week-cypress.md

 topics:
   - tools
 tags:
-  - Build plugins
+  - Build Plugins
-  - cypress
+  - Cypress
-  - testing
+  - Testing
 tweet: ""
 format: blog
 relatedposts:
   - "Netlify Build Plugin of the Week: Gatsby Cache Plugin"
   - Netlify Build Plugins Are Here!
 seo:
-  ogimage: /img/blog/week-plugin-cypress.png
+  ogimage: /v3/img/blog/week-plugin-cypress.png
   metadescription: >
     With a one-click install in Netlify’s UI, the Cypress Netlify Build plugin runs an end-to-end Cypress test with each Netlify build, so you can ship